State Highway 84 (New Zealand): Route

 Known as Wanaka Luggate Highway, it is a two-lane road for its entire length.
-The road begins at SH 6 to the south of Albert Town and proceeds in a westerly direction past Puzzling World to descend into the township of Wanaka.
+The road begins at SH 6 to the south of Albert Town and proceeds in a westerly direction past Puzzling World to descend into the township of Wānaka.

 Route history

 Before being re-gazetted as SH 84 in 1998, the road formed part of State Highway 89, more well known as the Crown Range Road.